breakdowns/slam-mirrorbot/README.md

 ```
 machine host login username password my_youtube_password
 ```
-where host is the name of extractor (eg. youtube, twitch).
+Where host is the name of extractor (eg. Youtube, Twitch).
 Multiple accounts of different hosts can be added each separated by a new line

 # Support Group
 <p><a href="https://t.me/SlamMirrorSupport"> <img src="https://img.shields.io/badge/Slam%20Mirror%20Support-black?style=for-the-badge&logo=telegram" width="230""/></a></p>